 - Close to expensive and fashionable neighborhoods

-If you’re smart, you’ll be able to pick a property which, even without fixing it up, will be slowly rising in its valuation over the months and years you live there.
+If you’re smart, you’ll be able to pick a property that, even without fixing it up, will be slowly rising in its valuation over the months and years you live there.

 Then there’s the place itself.
 How big is the project going to be?
 Do you think the price is good or bad for the investment you’ll have to make on fixing it up?
 Find yourself someone you can trust who can assess these things with you – perhaps a builder or a property developer – so that you have a second opinion.
 If it still looks good, launch into the buying process with a price you feel is reasonable, yet cheap.